Wednesday, September 5, 2018

 Reverse Punch, Karate's Twist-Step.

 Youli means favorable, advantages, convenient, and non antagonistic.
-This is when you have the same and and foot forward.
+This is when you have the same hand and foot forward.
 Karate calls this a "lunge punch."
 In favorable step you present a smaller target and can hit with the forward hand, elbow, and shoulder easily.

 Lunge Punch, Karate's Favorable-Step.